-he University of Tennessee will develop the 200-acre Cherokee Farm property as a state-of-the-art science and technology research campus focused on solving problems of national significance.
+he University of Tennessee is developing the 200-acre Cherokee Farm property as a state-of-the-art science and technology research campus focused on solving problems of national significance.
 Located in Knoxville, Tennessee, the Cherokee Farm Campus lies immediately southwest of and across the Tennessee River from the University system's flagship campus in downtown Knoxville.
 Accordingly, the development of the Cherokee Farm Campus presents two compelling and interrelated opportunities: establishing a unique place for world class research while becoming a dynamic new asset in the city of Knoxville.

-The Cherokee Farm Campus will serve the entire University of Tennessee as well as other public and private partners.
+The Cherokee Farm Campus will serve the entire University of Tennessee as well as other public and private partners, and will also be home to privately developed commercial office buildings.
 The research program for Cherokee Farm will emphasize interdisciplinary research in computing, computational science, biomedical, material and nanoscience, climate and atmospheric, environmental, energy, and emerging scientific opportunities.
 An important goal for Cherokee Farm is to become an international center for innovation where graduate and undergraduate education are featured in the context of cutting-edge research by organizations such as the Oak Ridge National Laboratory.